HP Inc profit forecast misses Street on weak PC, printer sales

-HP Inc, which houses former Hewlett-Packard Co's legacy printer and PC business, forecast adjusted profit for the first quarter below market expectations as it struggles with weak sales of PCs and printers.
+HP Inc (HPQ.N), which houses former Hewlett-Packard Co's legacy printer and PC business, forecast adjusted profit for the first quarter below market expectations as it struggles with weak sales of PCs and printers.

-However, Hewlett Packard Enterprise Co, which is headed by Meg Whitman and holds the corporate hardware and services businesses, maintained its adjusted profit forecast for the year.
+However, Hewlett Packard Enterprise Co (HPE.N), which is headed by Meg Whitman and holds the corporate hardware and services businesses, maintained its adjusted profit forecast for the year.

 HP Inc's shares were down 7.1 percent in extended trading on Tuesday, while HPE's shares were up 2.3 percent.